volkankaya/ConsensusPKI/README.md

 # ConsensusPKI
 ConsensusPKI in a nutshell (for technical people)

-ConsensusPKI is an ecosystem-centric new PKI infrastructure to be used as a replacement of X.509 PKI.
+ConsensusPKI is an ecosystem-centric proposal for a new PKI infrastructure to be used as a replacement of X.509 PKI.

 ConsensusPKI changes the core of the X.509 PKI from “trust” to “not lying.”

 A Certificate authority in ConsensusPKI is an entity that never lies.

 Using this core principle, the ConsensusPKI solves all known issues that X.509 suffers.
+[Please refer to yy thesis under the documentation for detailed explanation of the flaws]

-How it does;
+# How it does;
 1)	Replaces the local trust store on an end-user system with a chained CA certificate datastore, so that the local CA datastore on the end-user system would be managed by CAs only.
 Updating local CA certificate data store is managed by Fetch algorithm of the ConsensusPKI.

 What we have with X.509